-The Australian standard AS1940-2017 states “aerosols of classes 2.1 and 2.2 may be stored in a store for class 3 dangerous goods if projectile protection (e.g. cages) is provided.”
-STOREMASTA can custom manufacture flammable storage cabinets to provide projectile protection.
+Aerosols of Divisions 2.1 and 2.2 may be stored in a store for Class 3 dangerous goods if projectile protection (e.g. cages) is provided.

 As aerosols do not present any spill risk, they can also be stored in an aerosol storage cage that provides projectile protection.
 STOREMASTA manufacture a comprehensive range of aerosol storage cages.

 All indoor dangerous goods storage cabinets, gas cylinder stores and bunding are stocked in capital cities for next day dispatch.
-Large outdoor dangerous goods stores and custom dangerous goods storage products are made to order in 3-4 weeks.
-We can provide premium or express services when needed.
+Large outdoor dangerous goods stores are made to order in 3-4 weeks.

 STOREMASTA stock product in every Australian capital city and in New Zealand.